Azure/draft-classic/docs/design.md

 following:

 - Packages your code using a `docker build`.
-- Sends your code to the in-cluster Docker Registry.
+- Sends your code to a Docker Registry.
 - Installs (or upgrades) your chart using Helm

 And when you're done with development, Prow's "first class" objects are all supported by the